BigBrotherBot/big-brother-bot/b3/plugins/translator/README.md

 Description
 -----------

-A [BigBrotherBot][B3] plugin which is capable o translating in-game chat messages into a specified language.
+A BigBrotherBot plugin which is capable o translating in-game chat messages into a specified language.

 Microsoft Translator API configuration